punkave/symfony2-file-uploader-bundle/README.md

         - rar
         - tar

-Doing this will override the default ones instead of adding them!
+Doing this will override the default extensions instead of adding them!

 Removing Files
 ==============